bio-tools/biotoolsDocs/IFB_tools.rst

    "Training material", "Online training material such as text on a Web page, a presentation, video, tutorial etc."
    "Tutorial", "A tutorial about using the software."
    "Other", "Some other type of documentation not listed in biotoolsSchema."

+* **Citation instructions** give information on how to correctly cite use of the software.
+* **Command-line options** is documentation about the command-line interface to a tool.  <mention command-line specification>

 Publications
 """"""""""""